perlin-network/noise/README.md

 ## Defaults

 - No logs are printed by default.
 Set a logger via `noise.WithNodeLogger(*zap.Logger)`.
-- A random Ed25519 keypair is generated for a new node.
+- A random Ed25519 key pair is generated for a new node.
 - Peers attempt to be dialed at most three times.
 - A total of 128 outbound connections are allowed at any time.
 - A total of 128 inbound connections are allowed at any time.